TaskBeacon/taskbeacon.github.io/source/index.rst

 - :doc:`Text-to-voice </text2voice>` – Automatically generate voice instructions from translated text for consistent and accessible delivery
 - :doc:`Localization </localization>` – Enables cross-cultural localization by separating text components from task logic
 - :doc:`LLMs </LLMs>` – Leverage Large Language Models to assist with task documentation and localization
-- :doc:`Variant tracking </versioning>` – Manage task variants using GitHub branches
+- :doc:`Task management </versioning>` – Manage task variants using GitHub branches

 We are continuously working to expand the number of curated tasks and enhance automation in LLM-powered task generation.